Trade tensions hitting US businesses in China

 US-China tensions were behind the uptick, with 60 per cent of respondents pointing to increased costs or uncertainties due to the tensions as the reason for their decision, and 47 per cent citing the political climate for American companies in China.
 Neither reason was cited in previous years despite being an option, said the report.

-Still, not many companies moved operations back to the US.
+Still, not many companies have moved their operations back to the US.
 About 3 per cent said they did so in the past year, a level in line with previous surveys.
-11 per cent said they were moving their Chinese operations elsewhere, with more than half citing rising production costs in China.
+Eleven per cent said they were moving their Chinese operations elsewhere, with more than half citing rising production costs in China.

-But almost just as many said that increased costs from US-China relations contributed to their decision to move investments out of China, a sign that tariffs are increasingly denting profits.
+However, almost just as many said that increased costs from the tense US-China relations contributed to their decision to move investments out of China, a sign that tariffs are increasingly denting company profits.